Seabed geology data: results from stakeholder consultation

-Your input is highly valuable to BGS and The Crown Estate, and we would like to thank all participants for their time.
-If you have any questions about the survey, please contact the BGS Offshore Data Team (offshoredata@bgs.ac.uk).
+We would like to thank all participants for their input to the survey.
+If you have any questions, please contact the BGS Offshore Data Team (offshoredata@bgs.ac.uk).

 Relative topics